vpfaulkner/volunteerly/README.md

 User - Melissa
 - Email
 - Name

+Commitment - Melissa commits to Powerpoint
 - Activity id
-- Slot id
+- User id

-Slot - January 1
+Slot - Melissa is doing Powerpoint on January 1
 - Date
-- User id
-- Activity id
+- Commitment Id

 # MVP Goals
 See all of your slots